 Perception and Motion Planning for Autonomous Grasping

-Autonomous grasping is an active research area primarily because of the wide range of applications including manufacturing, logistics, assistive systems, and healthcare.
-Grasping and manipulation of objects in real-world environments is a challenging research problem, when properties of the object such as weight, shape, dimensions, stiffness etc. are unknown.
-This research work aims to explore sensor fusion to help estimate the object properties and then plan a stable grasp based on the manipulation requirements.
+Autonomous grasping is an active research area with applications including manufacturing, logistics, assistive systems, and healthcare.
+This research explores sensor fusion to estimate unknown object properties (weight, shape, dimensions, stiffness) and then plan a stable grasp based on the manipulation requirements.